Creating a budget for your wedding dress

 Wedding planning is not an easy task.
 There are so many things to consider that might turn the experience into an overwhelming nightmare if the proper steps aren’t taken at the very beginning.
 Before getting derailed with themes, decorations, suggestions from friends and relatives, we personally recommend you have a conversation with your fiancé about how much you’re willing to spend.
 This will require hours of research, and it’s not to be taken lightly.
 One of the most important elements of your wedding budget is, you guessed it, your beautiful wedding dress!
 A lot of factors contribute to how much money will be spent on this unique piece of wardrobe.
 The following is a list of aspects you should consider when making a budget for your wedding dress.

-Average price of a wedding dress
+The average price of a wedding dress

 Wedding dresses at bridal stores usually range from $1,500 to $1,800 before alterations.
 This is just an average, meaning you can purchase your gown at a sample sale or consignment store for less than $1,000, while a designer wedding dress costs upwards to $15,000 and more.
 Purchasing a wedding dress is not something you do every day, which is why it is considered a luxury item.
 Not only is it an emotionally significant piece of wardrobe, but there’s a lot that goes into the price tag.
 The fabrics and materials used in the manufacturing of wedding dresses are of high quality, usually the higher the quality, the higher the price.
 The intricate detailing of your gown is another factor.
 If there’s any beading work, embroidery or any other kind of embellishments involved, it’s done with the utmost care, and again the price will be higher whether the craftsmanship is done by hand or with the use of a machine.
 The wedding dress designer also plays an important role in determining the price.
 Some household names in the wedding dress industry are worth a premium.